IAI Major Course Description - BIO910 : Introductory Sequence for Biological Sciences Majors

 • Analyze the functions and interrelationships of various organismal systems.

 • Utilize the methods of science to identify and investigate questions relevant to biology.

 • Demonstrate the ability to use current techniques and instruments that enable the study of a diversity of organisms on

 NOTE 1): Effective 05/01/04 (semester system) and 03/15/04 (quarter system), the single BIO 910 sequence replaced the BIO 911+912, and BIO 913+914+915, sequences.

-NOTE 2): Institutional representatives that would like to have their Introductory Biology sequence reviewed for approval as IAI BIO 910, should submit the required materials which are described here: PANEL RELATED DOCUMENTS
+NOTE 2): Panel will ONLY evaluate materials for complete introductory sequences.
+Incomplete materials will be returned as “Need More Information.”
+In addition, institutional representatives that would like to have their Introductory Biology sequence reviewed for approval as IAI BIO 910, should submit the required materials which are described here: Please see description of required submission materials here: PANEL RELATED DOCUMENTS